 Eat that Frog I don’t own this book, but I checked it out from the library this summer and took lots of notes.
 It includes 21 solid strategies to help you to quit procrastinating.
 Read them all and pick the strategies that work best for you.

 The Life-Changing Magic of Tidying Up This book changed how I think about what I keep in my home and what I can feel good about letting go of.
 I have even changed how I fold my clothes and my kids’ clothes as a result of this book.
-The book is available on Amazon, but you could also listen to the free audio book on YouTube.

 The Fringe Hours I bought this book after reading several good recommendations.
 I totally went into this book with the wrong perspective though.
 I went into it thinking, “how can I get more work done,” instead of “how can I find time for me.”
 From reading this book, I realized two of my own passions: memory keeping and genealogy.
 I love taking family pictures and organizing them into photo albums for my kids to flip through.
 I also love being able to search old documents and learn more about my family history.

 Want to learn for free how to get started blogging?
 I’d recommend starting here with 3 Steps to Start that Blog You’ve Been Dreaming Of and The Blog Structure Blueprint.

 Namecheap – This has been the least expensive source I have seen for purchasing and renewing website URLs (I have a handful).
 If you only need one URL, you may be able to get your first year free through your web host.